xvik/gradle-quality-plugin/src/doc/docs/tool/spotbugs.md

 !!! info
     SpotBugs is a successor project to [deprecated FindBugs](https://github.com/findbugsproject/findbugs) project.
     [Migration guide](http://spotbugs.readthedocs.io/en/latest/migration.html).
-If you were using custom findbugs config before then rename it's folder to `spotbugs`.
+If you were using custom findbugs config before then rename its folder to `spotbugs`.

 !!! warning
-    In contrast to other plugins, [spotbugs plugin](http://spotbugs.readthedocs.io/en/latest/gradle.html) is not bundled with gradle, but quality plugin will bring it as a dependency (v 2.0.1) and activate automatically.
+    In contrast to other plugins, [spotbugs plugin](http://spotbugs.readthedocs.io/en/latest/gradle.html) is not bundled with gradle, but quality plugin will bring it as a dependency (v 4.0.8) and activate automatically.
-    To use newer spotbugs plugin version simply enable plugin manually (in `plugins` section).
+    If you will activate newer spotbugs plugin manually [behaviour may change](#spotbugs-plugin-specifics).

 By default, plugin activates if java sources available (`src/main/java`).